 If you and/or your team are pursuing the Choose Your Charity fundraising milestone, you can submit up to two charities to support.
 You’ll declare the charity(s) in your dashboard, along with their Tax ID Number and website address.

 Pledge the Pink Foundation will review all of the declared charities and if they have any concerns about a particular entity, they will contact you (or the team captain) to resolve.
 In the unlikely situation that the Pledge the Pink Foundation does not believe the charity qualifies, all parties will know this well in advance, giving you plenty of time to select another charity.

 It can be either.
 But the individual supersedes the team.
 Here are three scenarios:

 - If an individual raises 5k on their own but happens to be part of a team, the individual will determine where his/her 5k gets distributed.
 The team captain will determine where the rest of the team’s money goes.
 For example, Mary is part of Team Yay.
 The team raises 7k, but Mary raised 5k of that.
-Mary dictates where her 5k goes (minus the 25% that stays with Carolina Cups), and then the team captain determines where the 75% of rest of the 2k goes.
+Mary dictates where her 5k goes (minus the 25% that stays with Pledge the Pink Foundation), and then the team captain determines where the 75% of rest of the 2k goes.
 If Mary happens to be the captain, she still has to listen to the wishes of her team in determining where the 2k gets distributed, but as team captain, we listen to her.